-- no more than one property;
+- no residential property;

-- no more than one bank account;
+- no more than seven bank or building society accounts;

-- an interest in another estate;
+- no interest in another estate;

-- no claims against the estate;
+- no claims made against the estate;

 We would undertake to do the following:

-- pay any outstanding bills and expenses;
+- pay all outstanding bills and expenses;

-- prepare a full and final set of estate accounts; and
+- prepare a full and final set of estate accounts;

 - obtain the executors’ approval to the estate accounts and distribute the estate according to the will.